scottishgovernment/site-builder/README.md

 ## Dependencies

-Dependencies are listed in the package.json file.
+npm dependencies are listed in the package.json file.

 The 'dependencies' section lists modules that will be included in the deployable artefact, and the 'devDependencies' section lists modules that